-Extend #2 ACSR three phase and neutral from or near facility point 01439009.0-0250800 to the change of ownership.
-The line extension incudes two poles for primary metering and a 600 amp group operated switch.
+Upon the completion of OCS098, extend #2 ACSR three phase and neutral from the facility point near the end of the line extension, to the change of ownership with OCS103.
+The line extension includes two poles for primary metering and a 600 amp group operated switch.